Drovers' Gold

 Drovers' Gold is a five-part British television historical drama series, first broadcast on BBC1 on 30 May 1997.
 A single series comprises five episodes were broadcast, with the concluding episode broadcasting on 27 June 1997.
-Episodes broadcast at 21:30 on Fridays.
+Episodes broadcast at 21:30 on Friday nights.

 Plot

 The series set in 19th-century Wales, where struggling families embark on a cattle drive to London for better prices.
 They face numerous challenges, including an unscrupulous landowner, disease outbreaks, and legal troubles, as they strive to escape poverty and build a better future.

 Casting

 According to a culture interview in 2018 at Wales.com, Ruth Jones says to be billed as a "Welsh Western" which told the story of a cattle drive from West Wales to London.
 Jones later commented, "I loved that job.
 I visited places like Lampeter and Llandeilo for the first time, as well as Abergavenny and Crickhowell.
 I fell in love with them all.
 There was something so unspoilt about them, and I've been back several times since."